 Common Reporting Standard (CRS)

-The Tax Collection Act was amended in 2017 to provide a legal basis for adoption of the OECD’s Common Reporting Standard (CRS) regarding the automatic exchange of information with other tax jurisdictions.
+The Tax Collection Act was amended in 2017 to provide a legal basis for adoption of the Organisation for Economic Co-operation and Development's (OECD’s) Common Reporting Standard (CRS) regarding the automatic exchange of information with other tax jurisdictions.
 Taiwan will implement CRS from 2019, with the first exchange of information in 2020.
-Also, Taiwan signed in 2016 an agreement with the US to allow financial institutions to register with and disclose to the US tax authority under the US Foreign Account Tax Compliance Act.
+Also, Taiwan signed, in 2016, an agreement with the United States (US) to allow financial institutions to register with and disclose to the US tax authority under the US Foreign Account Tax Compliance Act (FATCA).

 Anti-tax avoidance rules